The Patriots lost Tom Brady last week and now they are losing another long-time member of the team, although this one was their decision.

 The Patriots went through a few kickers before settling on Nick Folk.
 It would seem the team will be drafting a kicker in April's draft, and potentially bringing in a veteran, at least for training camp.

-The move saves the team roughly $3.5 million in cap space.
+The move will save the team roughly $3 million in cap space.